A Defence of Poetry

 "A Defence of Poetry" is an unfinished essay by Percy Bysshe Shelley written in February and March 1821 that the poet put aside and never completed.
-In 1840, The text was published posthumously in Essays, Letters from Abroad, Translations and Fragments.
+In 1840, the text was published posthumously in Essays, Letters from Abroad, Translations and Fragments.
+Its earliest U.S. publication was by Ginn and Company in Boston in 1891.
 Its final sentence expresses Shelley's famous proposition that "Poets are the unacknowledged legislators of the world."

 Background

 Shelley wrote the essay in response to his friend Thomas Love Peacock's article "The Four Ages of Poetry", which had been published in 1820.
 Shelley wrote to the publishers Charles and James Ollier (who were also his own publishers):

 I am enchanted with your Literary Miscellany, although the last article has excited my polemical faculties so violently that the moment I get rid of my ophthalmia, I mean to set about an answer to it....
 It is very clever, but I think, very false.